lauralopezalo/Remember-to-git/README.md

 # Remember to git

-This final project running on Vue 3 with the composition API, Pinia as a state management tool, vue router, vite and lastly Supabase running on the backend.
+A "to-do list" application running on Vue 3 with the composition API, Pinia as a state management tool, vue router, vite and lastly Supabase running on the backend.

 CSS framework TailwindCSS will be used.